 Shading is used to visually define an object for better understanding.
-Appropriate shading in patent illustrations brings success for the inventor by eliminating potential doubt from the examiners mind.
+Appropriate shading in patent illustrations brings success for the inventor by eliminating potential doubt from the examiner’s mind.
 Also, it solidifies the claims of a patent.
-However, there are various shading styles which are used by a patent illustrator while drawing.
+However, there are various shading styles that are used by a patent illustrator while drawing.

-The shading types are amongst the key points about a patent drawing.
+The shading types are among the key points of a patent drawing.
 Majorly, shading is of two types – stippled or linear.
 Stippling involves the use of small dots which is done by hands.
-A software generated drawing does not give natural look.
+A software-generated drawing does not give natural look.
 Also, stippling done using hands requires a lot of time.
 Hence it is costlier than linear shading.
 The subject matter also decides the shading quality.

 Related Article:Why you should not avoid accurate patent illustrations?